College Access Counseling Certificate

 The plan of study consists of a minimum of 40 CPE hours of college access counseling coursework focused on fundamental topics in college counseling.
 These courses allow educators to further develop their knowledge of college access counseling, learn new strategies for student engagement, and generally broaden their counseling skills and knowledge.
 The plan of study culminates with a capstone experience.
 The capstone, in conjunction with other course offerings, aims to deepen the knowledge and practice of educators in a particular area and to prepare them to serve as educational leaders on their campuses.
 The capstone course is a candidate’s demonstration of particular expertise.

 How do you earn the certificate?

-The program consists of 32 CPE hours of content courses and a capstone course.
+The program consists of a minimum of 32 CPE hours earned across a minimum of four content courses and the successful completion (full CPE credit) of the capstone course.
 Students must successfully complete each content course and the capstone project in order to earn the certificate.

 Note: Successful completion is defined by earning full CPE credit for each course.
 The courses and activities have been carefully constructed to build towards the capstone portfolio, so it is imperative that they be completed in full.
 Please note that coursework is not accepted beyond the due dates specified within each content course.

 Fundamentals of College Counseling

 Effective college counseling requires fundamental and advanced counseling skills, knowledge of adolescent cognitive development, an understanding of the higher education landscape and familiarity with the undergraduate admissions process and financial aid.
 This course provides a holistic, core curriculum to teach the critical skills of effective college counseling.
 Topics include: exploring colleges, financial aid and scholarships, and the admissions process.
 8 CPE hours